Rob Porter’s Ex-Wife Says He Asked Her to ‘Downplay’ Abuse

 “I think in anticipation of me being asked about it,” Willoughby explained.

-Then several days ago, Porter says Cooper asked her to release a statement saying that she had “taken some liberties” with her original blog post.
+Then several days ago, Willoughby says Porter asked her to release a statement saying that she had “taken some liberties” with her original blog post.

 “He was asking me to downplay it, and he was asking me to emphasize more of the relationship that he and I have now as opposed to what I experienced in our marriage,” Willoughby said.